-NET CHANGE IN FUND BALANCES \$ 1,518,884 Amounts reported in the Statement of Activitie because: s are d ifferent Governmental funds report capital outlays as However, in the Statement of Activities, the assets is allocated over their estimated underreciation expense.
-In the current period tare: e cost o useful of those lives as Capitalized project expenditures Capital outlay Depreciation expense \$ 3,290,390 35,981 (495,604) \$ 2,830,767 2,830,767 Revenues in the Statement of Activities that of current financial resources are not reported the funds. l as rev enue in (11,785) The issuance of long-term debt provides curesources to governmental funds, while the the principal of long-term debt consume financial resources of governmental fund neither transaction has any effect on net procurrent period these amounts are: repayi s the ds.
-Ho ment of current owever, Principal payments on long-term debt \$ 96,405 96,405 Some expenses reported in the Statement on not require the use of current financial therefore are not reported as expension governmental funds: resour ces and Compensated absences OPEB costs Current year pension cost difference \$ (117,597) (81,898) (346,109) \$ (545,604) (565,604) CHANGE IN NET POSITION \$ 3,888,667
+NET CHANGE IN FUND BALANCES \$ 1,518,884 Amounts reported in the Statement of Activities a because: Governmental funds report capital outlays as ex However, in the Statement of Activities, the co assets is allocated over their estimated use depreciation expense.
+In the current period the are: ost o ful of those lives as Capitalized project expenditures Capital outlay Depreciation expense \$ 3,290,390 35,981 (495,604) \$ 2,830,767 2,830,767 Revenues in the Statement of Activities that do a current financial resources are not reported as the funds.
+The issuance of long-term debt provides curre resources to governmental funds, while the re the principal of long-term debt consumes the financial resources of governmental funds. neither transaction has any effect on net positicurrent period these amounts are: nt fi payi the Ho inancial ment of current owever, (11,785) Principal payments on long-term debt \$ 96,405 96,405 Some expenses reported in the Statement of A not require the use of current financial resulterefore are not reported as expension governmental funds: our ces and Compensated absences OPEB costs Current year pension cost difference \$ (117,597) (81,898) (346,109) \$ (545,604) (565,604) CHANGE IN NET POSITION \$ 3,888,667